• Skip to primary navigation

 What is Garlic Naan?

-Making naan in the oven or tandoor is quite simple!
-Today, I'm preparing this delicious homemade garlic naan right on the stovetop.
-All you need is a regular stove with a flame burner and an iron skillet (Tawa).
-If you're new to this, don't worry!
-You can easily follow my step-by-step recipe to create it at home.
+Making naan in the oven or tandoor is really easy!
+Today, I'm making this tasty homemade garlic naan directly on the stovetop.
+All you require is a standard stove with a flame burner and an iron skillet (Tawa).
+If you're new to this, there's no need to worry!
+You can easily follow this step-by-step guide to make it at home.

 garlic naan